About Camden Promise Neighborhood

 2. Solutions will be family-focused, culturally-competent, and community-based.

 The Camden Promise Neighborhood partners will create localized opportunities for families living in the target area to receive services and access resources that promote overall family well-being.
-Programs and service provision will reflect the needs of families in neighborhoods within the target area.
+Programs and service provision will reflect the needs of families within the focus neighborhoods.

 3. Efforts will be driven by data and evidence-based or evidence-informed practice.

-The Camden Promise Neighborhood partners will serve the target population through programs and interventions that are based on strong to moderate evidence whenever possible.
+The Camden Promise Neighborhood partners will serve Camden residents through programs and interventions that are based on strong to moderate evidence whenever possible.
 The partners will track performance and programmatic data as it pertains to the GPRA measures.

 4. Collaboration is necessary.

-The Camden Promise Neighborhood understands that no single organization can meet the comprehensive needs of families in the target area.
+The Camden Promise Neighborhood understands that no single organization can meet the comprehensive needs of families in Camden.
 Partners recognize the benefit of working collaboratively and braiding resources to build a seamless continuum of services through which families can transition easily and successfully.

 5. Creating a culture of promise.

-The Camden Promise Neighborhood partners commit to collaboratively provide opportunities for children and families in the target area and contribute to building a culture of possibility and attainment for all.
+The Camden Promise Neighborhood partners commit to collaboratively provide opportunities for children and families in Camden and contribute to building a culture of possibility and attainment for all.

 6. Priority to children in Camden Promise Neighborhood.